Gavin867/The_Budget_Balancer/README.md

 ## Installation

 No installation is required for running the deployed version of this application.
-Simply click the '[Deployed Application Link]()' provided in the '[Location](#location)' section to get started.
+Simply click the '[Deployed Application Link]( https://budget-balancer.herokuapp.com/
+)' provided in the '[Location](#location)' section to get started.

-To run locally follow the following instructions...
+To run locally, follow the following instructions:

 1. Install MongoDB Atlas and Robo 3T workbench using the directions outlined in the '[mongoDB Documentation](https://docs.mongodb.com/manual/installation/)' and '[Robo 3T Documentation](https://robomongo.org/)'.
 2. Clone the repository to your computer.
 3. Connect the repository to your Robo 3T.